jaime-olivares/vscode-yuml/README.md

 No settings yet

 ## Dependencies
-This extension doesn't have any dependency, despite of *lodash*.
+This extension doesn't have any dependency.
 However, it invokes the diagraming service at [yuml.me](http://yuml.me/)

 ## Issue reporting
 This extension is only a wrapper for the rendering service provided by [yuml.me](http://yuml.me/).
 You can find many examples at their [site](http://yuml.me/diagram/scruffy/class/samples).
 Please do not create issues related to diagram types, elements, styles or lack of syntax documentation.
 Rather go directly to their [Forum](https://groups.google.com/forum/#!forum/yuml) page.

 If you have experience developing Visual Studio Code extensions, please propose a detailed solution for any reported issue.